 The Commission is proposing changes to the § 45.6(f) regulations for the use of LEIs by registered entities and swap counterparties.
-Current § 45.6(f)(1) requires that when a legal entity identifier system has been designated by the Commission pursuant to § 45.6(e), each registered entity and swap counterparty shall use the LEI provided by that
+Current § 45.6(f)(1) requires that when a legal entity identifier system has been designated by the Commission pursuant to § 45.6(e), each registered entity and swap counterparty shall use the LEI provided by that system in all recordkeeping and swap data reporting pursuant to part 45.
+Current § 45.6(f)(2) requires that before a legal entity identifier system has been designated by the Commission, each registered entity and swap counterparty shall use a substitute counterparty identifier created and assigned by an SDR in all recordkeeping and swap data reporting pursuant to part 45.157

 Current § 45.6(f)(3) requires that for swaps reported pursuant to part 45 prior to Commission designation of a legal entity identifier system, after such designation each SDR shall map the LEIs for the counterparties to the substitute counterparty identifiers in the record for each such swap.
-Current § 45.6(f)(4) requires that prior to October 15, 2012, if an LEI has been designated by the Commission as provided in § 45.6, but a reporting counterparty's automated systems are not yet prepared to include LEIs in recordkeeping and swap data reporting pursuant to part 45, the counterparty shall be excused from complying with § 45.6(f)(1), and shall instead comply with § 45.6(f)(2), until its automated systems are prepared with respect to LEIs, at which time it must commence compliance with § 45.6(f)(1).
-158
+Current § 45.6(f)(4) requires that prior to October 15, 2012, if an LEI has been designated by the Commission as provided in § 45.6, but a reporting counterparty's automated systems are not yet prepared to include LEIs in recordkeeping and swap data reporting pursuant to part 45, the counterparty shall be excused from complying with §45.6(f)(1), and shall instead comply with §45.6(f)(2), until its automated systems are prepared with respect to LEIs, at which time it must commence compliance with §45.6(f)(1).158

 The Commission is proposing to retitle the section "Use of the legal entity identifier," because, as discussed below, the LEI will no longer be used only by registered entities and swap counterparties.
-The Commission is also proposing to move the requirements for the use of LEIs from current § 45.6(f) to correctly renumbered §
+The Commission is also proposing to move the requirements for the use of LEIs from current § 45.6(f) to correctly renumbered § 45.6(d),159 as a result, the Commission's proposed amendments to the requirements for the use of LEIs in current § 45.6(f) discussed below will be captured in new § 45.6(d).